On the varieties of the second row of the split Freudenthal-Tits Magic Square: General preliminary results for pre-Mazzocca-Melone sets

 \begin{rem}\rm The varieties in the conclusion of the Main Corollary are analogues of complex Severi varieties, as already mentioned.
 The varieties in the conclusion of the Main Result that are not in the conclusion of the Main Corollary have, in the complex case, as secant variety the whole projective space.
 It can be shown that this remains true over an arbitrary field; this is rather easy for the Segre and line Grassmannian varieties, and slightly more involved for the half-spin variety $\mathcal{D}_{5,5}$, although the calculations are elementary, but tedious, using \cite{Wells}.
 Likewise, the secant variety of the secant variety of a complex Severi variety is the whole projective space, and this remains true for our analogues over an arbitrary field.
 This now has the following consequence. \end{rem}

 \begin{prop} Let $X$ be one of the varieties in the Main Result for $d\geq 2$, and regard $X$ as a set of points.
 Let $\Gamma=(X,\cL)$ be the point-line geometry obtained from $X$ by collecting (in the set $\cL$) all projective lines entirely contained in $X$, and considering the natural incidence relation.
-Let $\Xi'$ be the family of all maximal split quadrics contained in $\Gamma$.
+Let $\Xi'$ be the family of all maximal split quadrics contained in $X$.
 Then there is a unique projective embedding of $\Gamma$ with the property that any two projective subspaces generated by members of $\Xi'$ intersect in a subspace all points of which belong to $X$. \end{prop}

 \begin{proof} Every geometry $\Gamma$ has a natural embedding as given in Section~\ref{examples}.
-This embedding is always the absolute universal one by results of Zanella ($d=2$), see Theorem~3 of \cite{Zan}, Havlicek ($d=4$), see \cite{Hav}, Wells ($d=6$), see Theorem~5 of \cite{Wells}, and combined results of Cooperstein \& Shult \cite{Coo-Shu} and Kasikova \& Shult \cite{KS} ($d=8$).
-Now either the secant variety is the whole projective space (in which case there are no proper projections), or the secant variety of the secant variety is the whole projective space (in which case every projection reduces the dimension of the space spanned by some two maximal split quadrics).
+This embedding is always the absolute universal one, meaning that every other embedding is a projection of the absolute universal one.
+This follows by results of Zanella ($d=2$), see Theorem~3 of \cite{Zan}, Havlicek ($d=4$), see \cite{Hav}, Wells ($d=6$), see Theorem~5 of \cite{Wells}, and combining Theorem 6.1 of Cooperstein \& Shult \cite{Coo-Shu} (which bounds the dimension of any embedding of $\cE_{6,1}$ to $26$) and Paragraph 4.11.1 of Kasikova \& Shult \cite{KS} (which shows the existence of the absolute universal embedding for $d=8$).
+Now either the secant variety is the whole projective space (in which case there are no proper projections), or the secant variety of the secant variety is the whole projective space (in which case every projection reduces the dimension of the space spanned by some pair of maximal split quadrics, contradicting Axiom~(MM2)).
 This shows the assertion. \end{proof}

 In view of the previous proposition, is suffices to show that the points and singular lines of a Mazzocca-Melone set of split type constitute the geometries related to one of the varieties in the Main Result, and only those.
 The geometries $\Gamma$ defined above related to a line Grassmannian variety, half-spin variety or variety $\cE_{6,1}(\K)$ will be referred to as a \emph{line Grassmannian geometry, half-spin geometry} or \emph{geometry $\cE_{6,1}(\K)$}, respectively.
 These geometries are related to (Tits-)buildings by defining additional objects in the geometry; it is in this way that we will recognize the varieties of our Main Result.
 This is the content of the next section.